waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Agent Performance & Lessons
 - **Trust Agents:** I must trust my agents' calculations over my own intuition, especially for navigation in shifting areas.
-- **Systematic Updates:** When a new game mechanic is discovered, ALL relevant agents must be updated immediately.
+- **Systematic Updates:** When a new game mechanic or impassable tile type is discovered, ALL relevant agents must be updated immediately.
+The `path_navigator` now recognizes 'WALL', 'HEADBUTT_TREE', 'WATER', and 'CUT_TREE' as impassable.
 - **World Knowledge Graph:** I need to check the graph before adding new edges to avoid errors.

 ## World Knowledge & NPCs